Pastoral System, Safeguarding & Welfare Team

 We create an environment that is right for each child and enhances the character development of pupils as individuals, while always encouraging pupils remain sympathetic and understanding of the needs of others.

 We recognise that youngsters arrive with a wide range of experiences, aptitudes and abilities and work closely with primary schools to make sure that we get to know our pupils well as they prepare to transition to secondary education.
 We have a comprehensive Year 6 Transition Programme, including group activities during the summer holiday prior to admission and the opportunity for every pupil to spend the day with us at Kings’ during the summer term of year 6.

 Kings’ takes the welfare and safeguarding of our pupils extremely seriously and, as such, have an extensive Pastoral Team in place to provide support and guidance to children whenever, and however, they need it.
 If a child at any time wishes to contact the welfare team they can email with the subject ‘For the attention of the welfare team’ and their email will be dealt with in the strictest confidence.

-Throughout their time at Kings’ each pupil is a member of a specific Tutor Group of approximately 28 pupils under the care and co-ordination of a Head of Year, Deputy Head of Year and Pastoral Support staff, alongside the Tutor.
-Tutor and pupils stay together in this group from Year 7 to Year 11 and this continuity provides deeper understanding and support for the children across their time at Kings’.
+Throughout their time at Kings’ each pupil is a member of a specific Tutor Group of approximately 30 pupils under the care and co-ordination of a Head of Year, Deputy Head of Year, Year Officer and Pastoral Support staff, alongside the Tutor.

 Your child’s Tutor is the first point of contact for parents and maintains an overview of each pupil’s welfare and progress throughout their secondary school career.
 All Tutors and Pastoral Staff will be pleased to make arrangements to see parents should there be any issues or matters you wish to discuss.